roshnikutty/neighborFoods-react-front-end/README.md

 In version 2 of this application, I plan to implement the following.
 * The application should send out email notification to buyer and  seller of their transactions

+* The logout button appears on with the buyer and seller forms.
+In version 2, I will add it on the meals listing page too.

 * Backend routes for updating, deleting buyer and seller information are coded in and tested in this version 1.
 These will be implemented at the front-end in a later version of this application.